-In the past month, VMware Inc.'s two biggest storage partners -- EMC and NetApp -- have been making waves as they develop competing pre-integrated infrastructure stacks to
+In the past month, VMware Inc.'s two biggest storage partners -- EMC and NetApp -- have been making waves as they develop competing pre-integrated infrastructure stacks to support virtualization.
+Neither product has flown off the shelves yet, but Vblock and FlexPod have already acquired contrasting reputations and sparked debate in the market.

 At a high level, both Vblock and FlexPod are IT stacks that begin with a certified baseline configuration, part of a recent trend of IT vendors attempting to simplify the deployment of physical infrastructure components -- the better to free up IT staff to focus on application delivery.